Product Roadmap Webinar: See what TeamSense is building to stop shift-start chaos in 2026 - Register Now

 Are you struggling with employee no-call no-shows?
 Our expert guide managing and writing a no call no show write-up or warning letter will help keep your team on track.
 Get practical tips and a template to handle no-shows smoothly.

-No one likes having to discipline an employee, but when a serious infraction occurs, like not calling or showing up for work, it's necessary.
+No one likes having to discipline an employee, but when a serious infraction occurs, like not calling or showing up for work, it’s necessary.
 If this is the first time that a particular employee has had an issue, issuing a no call no show write-up, or warning letter is a great way to document the problem.
 Depending on the circumstances, you may be tempted to let it slide, but when an employee is absent and doesn’t call off to report it, it disrupts the entire schedule and team.
 Instead of focusing on your planned tasks, you now have to adapt, ask other team members to take on additional responsibilities, and maybe even pick up the slack yourself.
+No call no shows can result in significant financial losses for businesses due to the need for last-minute staffing solutions and increased overtime costs, as covering shifts often requires paying overtime rates, making it essential to monitor and understand your overall employee absence rate percentage.

 In this guide, we will walk you through the steps of writing an effective no-call, no-show write-up, with an example letter you can use.
 We’ll cover what to include in the warning letter, how to approach the conversation with the employee, and tips to prevent future no-call no-shows.
 By the end, you’ll be equipped to handle these situations smoothly and avoid hair-on-fire moments due to unreported and unplanned absences.